-Sustainable investment is an investment in an economic activity that contributes to an environmental or social objective.
-As part of its sustainable investments, the Fund may invest in green bonds or sustainability-linked bonds whose funds raised finance activities that contribute to an environmental objective and/or in social bonds whose funds raised finance activities that contribute to a social objective.
+Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

+As part of its sustainable investments, the portfolio may invest in green bonds, social bonds or sustainability-linked bonds whose funds raised finance activities that contribute to an environmental and/or social objective, or sustainability-linked bonds associated with environmental and/or social indicators which, after examination by our team of sustainable bonds analysts, have not been "disqualified".